Greetings from Dr. Jahnavi K. Srinivasan

 The Department of Surgery is composed of world-renowned faculty that are approachable, supportive, and view resident education as a primary focus of their endeavors.
 We have leveraged the strength of our faculty and the multitude of clinical sites to ensure that our residents continue to have a broad experience in routine, complex, and subspecialty surgical cases.
 We recognize and embrace the importance of technology and simulation and integrate this into our curriculum, which includes robust exposure to minimally invasive and robotic surgery.
 In recent years we have expanded clinical rotations to include elective options for PGY-3s, 4s, and 5s, offering opportunities to add to their standard experience in areas such as plastic surgery, cardiac surgery, pediatric surgery, minimally invasive surgery, rural surgery, and transplantation.

-While not mandatory, an advanced degree or traditional benchtop research is available to any interested resident.
-Active labs are maintained in composite tissue allograft (hand transplantation), critical care medicine, immunology and transplantation, surgical oncology, vascular surgery, cardiothoracic surgery, diabetes, and pediatric surgery.
+While not mandatory, an advanced degree or traditional benchtop research is accessible to any interested resident.
+Active labs are maintained in critical care medicine, immunology and transplantation, surgical oncology, vascular surgery, cardiothoracic surgery, and diabetes.
 Residents are encouraged to stay at Emory, but are also allowed to select a research program at any lab in the country.
-Clinical research such as outcomes analysis and clinical investigation in surgical oncology is also available.
+Clinical research in such areas as health services and surgical quality improvement, pediatric surgery, global surgery, and outcomes analysis and clinical investigation in surgical oncology is also available.

 Program Director, General Surgery Residency Program, Department of Surgery, Emory University School of Medicine